Hinduism in Pakistan: Social, religious and political institutions

+The Pakistan Hindu Panchayat and Pakistan Hindu Council are the major Hindu organisations in Pakistan.
+Pakistan Hindu Panchayat works for temple management and Hindu community services while Pakistan Hindu Council works for religious freedom and runs 13 schools across Tharparkar and also conducts mass wedding of poor Hindu couples.

-The Pakistan Hindu Panchayat, Pakistan Hindu Council, Pakistan Hindu Youth Council and the Pakistani Hindu Welfare Association are the primary civic organizations that represent and organise Hindu communities on social, economic, religious and political issues in most of the country, with the exception of the Shiv Temple Society of Hazara, which especially represents community interests in the Hazara region of Khyber Pakhtunkhwa, in addition to being the special guardians of the Shiva temple, at Chitti Gatti village, near Mansehra.
-The Pakistan Hindu Council runs 13 schools across Tharparkar and also conducts mass wedding of poor Hindu couples.
+Other organisations include Pakistan Hindu Youth Council, Pakistani Hindu Welfare Association, Shiv Temple Society of Hazara, which especially represents community interests in the Hazara region of Khyber Pakhtunkhwa, in addition to being the special guardians of the Shiva temple, at Chitti Gatti village, near Mansehra.
 The Dalit Sujag Tehreek is a Scheduled Caste Hindu movement representing the scheduled caste Hindu communities like Kolhi, Bheel, Meghwar, Oad, Bhagri etc.

 ISKCON also has a presence in Pakistan.
 It is involved in preaching and distributing Urdu translated Bhagavad Gita.
 It has a large following among the Scheduled Caste Hindus in Urban areas of Pakistan.
-There is a significant increase in the influence of Iskcon due to its rejection of caste system.
+There is a significant increase in the influence of ISKCON due to its rejection of caste system.
 Iskcon has been conducting Rathayatras since 2015.

 There was a Ministry of Minority Affairs in the Government of Pakistan which looked after specific issues concerning Pakistani religious minorities.
 In 2011, the Government of Pakistan closed the Ministry of Minority Affairs.
 And a new ministry Ministry for National Harmony was formed for the protection of the rights of the minorities in Pakistan.
-But in 2013, the Ministry of National Harmony was merged with the Ministry of Religious Affairs despite opposition from the minorities.
+But in 2013, the Ministry of National Harmony was merged with the Ministry of Religious Affairs forming the Ministry of Religious Affairs and Inter-faith Harmony, despite opposition from the minorities.

+Pakistan Army

+Between 1947 and 2000, a policy of restricting Hindus prior enlisting in the Pakistan Army was in practice until the policy was reversed by the federal government.
+In 2006, army recruiters began recruiting Hindus into the army and people of all faith or no faith can be promoted to any rank or commanding position in the army.
+Pakistani Hindus have served in the Pakistan Armed Forces, with milestones including Captain Danish as the first Hindu officer commissioned in 2006, Major Dr Kelash Kumar and Major Dr Aneel Kumar as the first Hindu officers promoted to Lieutenant Colonel in 2022, and Dev Anand as the first Hindu pilot officer in the Pakistan Air Force in 2023.
+Three notable Pakistani Hindu martyrs include Heman Das Kohli, killed in the line of duty in 2023, Lance Naik Lal Chand Rabari, killed in the line of duty in 2017 and Ashok Kumar, posthumously awarded the Tamgha‑e‑Shujaat for bravery in Waziristan in 2013.